MultiSafepay/message-bus/README.md

     <img src="https://camo.githubusercontent.com/517483ae0eaba9884f397e9af1c4adc7bbc231575ac66cc54292e00400edcd10/68747470733a2f2f7777772e6d756c7469736166657061792e636f6d2f66696c6561646d696e2f74656d706c6174652f696d672f6d756c7469736166657061792d6c6f676f2d69636f6e2e737667" width="400px" position="center">
 </p>

-# Node.js wrapper for the MultiSafepay API
+# Cross-platform WebSocket plugin for the MultiSafepay API

-This wrapper simplifies working with the MultiSafepay API and lets you listen to the events received from your Payment Terminals.
+This plugin simplifies working with the MultiSafepay API and lets you listen to the events received from your Payment Terminals.

+You can use this plugin in a Node.js backend or in any javascript frontend.

 ## About MultiSafepay